Free Kitchen Hacks eBook

 This tart recipe is accessible.
 If I can do it, so can you.
 But just in case, I’ve documented every step to make it foolproof.
 So, lets dive in!

-Baileys Hot Chocolate Tart Ingredients
+Baileys Hot Chocolate Tart Ingredient Highlights

-Baileys Hot Chocolate Tart crust ingredients including butter, egg, water, flour, brown sugar, and salt
+Baileys Hot Chocolate Tart crust ingredients including butter, egg, water, flour, brown sugar, and salt.

-Baileys Hot Chocolate Tart filling ingredients including sugar, cream, cocoa powder, Baileys Irish Cream, egg, and chocolate chips
+Baileys Hot Chocolate Tart filling ingredients including sugar, cream, cocoa powder, Baileys Irish Cream, egg, and chocolate chips.

 Baileys Hot Chocolate Tart Tips and Tricks